thomlake/Flimsy.jl/README.md

 ```

 ## Example
-An example implementation Logistic Regression is given below.
+An example Logistic Regression implementation is given below.
+This and several other builtin components are available in the `Flimsy.Components` module.

 ```julia
 using Flimsy